 Winter Trail Access

 The main summer access to the Shrine Mountain Inn Cabins is hiking, biking or driving up Shrine Pass Road to the huts.
-For a truly challenging mountain bike ride you can alos try riding up the Commando Run from Vail.
+Please note though that the Shrine Pass Road is seasonally closed until June 21st each year, regardless of conditions.
+For a truly challenging mountain bike ride you can also try riding up the Commando Run from Vail.
 There are no established summer hiking trails to this hut.Vehicle access is never guaranteed to any hut at any time.

 For day hiking you can follow the trail from the huts to the top of Shrine Ridge for spectacular views of the Gore Range.
 Mountain bikers or hikers can also take the Commando Run down into Vail, just figure out a shuttle back to the hut before you leave.